mustafaturan/monoton/README.md

 ### Initial Time

-Initial time value opens space for time value by deducting the given value from time sequence.
+Initial time value opens space for time value by subtracting the given value from the time sequence.

 ### Readable